contao/docs-archive/api/hooks/storeFormData.md

 # storeFormData

 The `storeFormData` hook is triggered before a submitted form is stored to the database.
 It passes the result set and the form object and expects the result set as return value.

-Added in Contao 2.11.RC1
+> **Tag** Available from version 2.11.0-RC1.

 ## Parameters

 1. *array* `$arrSet`

     The result set that will be written to the database table.

 2. *Form* `$objForm`

     The form module instance.

 ## Return Values

 Return `$arrSet` or an array of key => values that should be written to the database.

 ## Example

 ```php
 <?php